+If she lost, she faced removal from the country.
 Even worse, the Judge said Susan had no basis for immigration hardship.

 Carlos would have to try some entirely new legal arguments.
-As an immigration trial lawyer and an deportation appeals lawyer, Carlos knew he would would have to challenge the government’s interpretation of the new law.
+As an immigration trial lawyer, he knew the case was heading for uncharted territory.

 As predicted, the road was bumpy.
 Linda’s case went first.